MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-4.md

 That `MatchEventStackInMemberFunction` call there makes magic and filters those stacks which contain the event types in `OnCommandLineEvent` signature.

-We now know all of the command line options within the trace, but they're all mixed up.
+We now know all of the command-line options within the trace, but they're all mixed up.
 Remember how `Compiler` and `Linker` activities were parents of `CommandLine` events?
 Wouldn't it be awesome to tell them apart?

 Let's create these two methods this time: